José de Orejón y Aparicio

-José de Orejón y Aparicio (Huacho 1706?-Lima, May 1765), was a Puruvian composer.
+José de Orejón y Aparicio (Huacho 1706?-Lima, May 1765), was a Peruvian composer.
 He was organist at Lima Cathedral.
-He studied in Lima, first with Tomás de Torrejón y Velasco, and then with Roque Ceruti.
+He is considered the main composer of the Peruvian Baroque.
+He was born to Esteban de Orejón and Victoria de Aparicio.
+He studied in Lima, first with Tomás de Torrejón y Velasco, and then with Roque Ceruti, a Milanese composer brought to Lima by Viceroy Manuel de Oms y Santa Pau.
+Ceruti was one of the main people responsible for introducing the Italian musical style of the Late Baroque to the viceroyalty.
+Orejón was also an organist.